muhi-zatar/Extracting-Topics-from-Youtube-Comments/README.md

 - nltk

--spacy
+- spacy (download with !python3 -m spacy download en)

--gensim
+- gensim

 # Main Steps:
 The workflow of this project can be summurized in the following steps:

 1- Getting the Data (youtube comments on political videos).

-2- Storing the collected data in a database using SQLite.
+2- Storing the collected data in a database using SQLite or a file.

 3- Data preprocessing (This step is always more important than you think).